Skip to main content

 The member appears in the list as Pending until they accept.
 Once accepted, their status updates and they can access the workspace according to the role and scope you configured.

-The invitee receives an email with a link to accept.
+The invitee receives an email with a link to join.
 You can also copy the invite link directly using the copy icon next to their name in the members list.
-When they accept, you will see a confirmation in the Requests tab of the notification panel.
+Invitation requests can also be accepted or rejected through notifications, in addition to email and the invitation link.
+When they accept or reject, you will see a confirmation in the Requests tab of the notification panel.

 Roles and permissions

 Read-only access.
-Viewers can see all tasks and outputs but cannot create or edit anything.
+Viewers can see tasks and outputs they have been granted access to, but cannot create or edit anything.
 Ideal for stakeholders who need visibility without editing access.

 Revoke a pending invitation